Fast Food Restaurant Waste, Symptom of a Larger Problem in Our Lives

 Fast Food Restaurant Waste, Out Of Sight, Out of Mind

-Not quite out of sight.
+It’s not quite out of sight.
 You see it.
 I see it.
 Well, I thought I saw it.
-But I never go to the landfills or saw the Great Pacific Garbage Patch.
-Estimates say it is the size of the state of Texas.
+But I never went to the landfills or saw the Great Pacific Garbage Patch, which estimates say is the size of the state of Texas.

 Estimates of size range from 700,000 square kilometers (270,000 sq mi) (about the size of Texas) to more than 15,000,000 square kilometers (5,800,000 sq mi) (0.4% to 8% of the size of the Pacific Ocean), or, in some media reports, up to “twice the size of the continental United States”.

-Every year in the United States, the paper, aluminum, glass, plastics and other recyclable material we throw away would be worth $11.4 billion if they were recycled instead.
+Every year in the United States, the paper, aluminum, glass, plastics, and other recyclable materials we throw away would be worth $11.4 billion if they were recycled instead.
 That is a nice chunk of change.
 I smell a home business here.

-Single-use food and beverage packaging is a prime source of the estimated 269,000 tons of plastic pollution currently floating around in the world’s oceans, harming turtles, whales, seabirds, and other marine life, and human health as well.
+Single-use food and beverage packaging is a prime source of the estimated 269,000 tons of plastic pollution in the world’s oceans, harming turtles, whales, seabirds, other marine life, and human health.

 Out of sight, out of mine?
 Not!
 Are we out of our minds?
 Are you embarrassed like me?
-Fast food restaurant waste is produced to do a job for 5 minutes and then pollute the world.
-5 minutes are actual use and DISCARD!
+Fast food restaurant waste is produced to do a job for 5 minutes and then pollutes the world.
+Five minutes are actual use and discard!
 In some cases, this waste will then pollute the world for hundreds of years.

-You may be discarding trash today that your great, great-grandchildren would have been cleaning up.
-All because you needed your hamburger to look pretty for the 5-minute trip to your table, home, or car.
+You may be discarding trash that your great-grandchildren would have been cleaning up today—all because you needed your hamburger to look pretty for the 5-minute trip to your table, home, or car.

 A Simple Way Of Life Is Best

-I always preferred Diners or Mom and Pop restaurants.
-They have a more expansive menu minus the fast-food restaurant waste.
+I always preferred Diners or mom-and-pop restaurants.
+They have a more expansive menu minus the waste of fast-food restaurants.
 I don’t mind my burger falling over on my plate rather than being placed in cardboard for the 30-second trip to my table.

-Just think of the fast-food restaurant waste that is produced by millions of meals a day in the United States alone.
-Cardboard containers, napkins, plastic-coated paper cups, plastic tops, plastic straws, plastic knives, and forks.
+Just think of the fast-food restaurant waste produced by millions of meals daily in the United States: cardboard containers, napkins, plastic-coated paper cups, plastic tops, plastic straws, plastic knives, and forks.
 All are used for a 15-minute meal and discarded.

 The Future of Fast Food Restaurant Waste